Acoustic Sounds Bob Marley

 He said the anti-skating didn't work and wasn't adjustable.
 And that's true it isn't!
 That's the point of the T1.
 Take it out of the box, and place it on a flat surface, connect it up and it's ready to play!
 I asked him to send me the turntable so I could check it out.
 He agreed.
 When it arrived I opened the box up with a friend being the cameraman.
 This video tells the tale.
 I won't tell you what I found because that would give it away!

-Towards the end I play a short excerpt of a record even though the stylus he sent me was pretty badly twisted.
+Towards the end I play a short excerpt of a record even though the stylus he sent me was pretty badly deformed.
 I straightened it out as best I could.
 The sound is picked up by the Bluetooth microphone associated with DJI Pocket 3 video camera.

 Project's Heinz Lichtenegger who I've known since before he started Pro-Ject in 1991 (the thumbnail photo is from 2008) sent me details of the unadjustable anti-skating system and what I should look for to see if it was correctly manufactured.
-He also sent a new Ortofon OM10 stylus for the turntable so at the end of the video you'll hear how the turntable sounds properly set-up with the sound being directly recorded through the Lynx HiLo A/D converter.
-That's the tale!

 Comments